Clutz, William, b. 1933

 Collection Summary: Biographical material, correspondence, works of art, photographs, financial, and printed material relating to William Clutz's career as a painter and art instructor.

 Biographical material incudes resumes, awards, diplomas, and artist's statements.
 Correspondence, personal and professional, is with museum and gallery directors, friends, collectors, dealers, and other museum professionals.
-Works of art include 12 annotated sketchbooks by Clutz, circa 1955-1990.
-Photographs are of Clutz, including 5 by Hans Namuth, ca. 1965, his family, artwork, and exhibition installations.
+Works of art include 12 annotated sketchbooks by Clutz, circa 1955-1990, loose sketches, drawings, and small paintings.
+Photographs are of Clutz, including 5 by Hans Namuth, circa 1965, his family, artwork, and exhibition installations.

 Financial material includes contracts for teaching at Parsons School of Design, sales receipts, invoices, and gift and loan forms.
 Printed material includes exhibition announcements and catalogs, press releases, reviews, and clippings.